 Involvement of the AR in these disorders was confirmed when the encoding gene was cloned and specific molecular defects were defined.
 The AR gene is located on chromosome Xq11-12.
 X-linkage of the AR gene was established when the human cDNA was cloned from an X-chromosome library [10,11].

 The AR is a member of the steroid-thyroid-retinoid superfamily of nuclear receptors with a C-terminal region containing hormone-binding and DNA-binding domains and an N-terminal region important in transactivation (figure 1).
-Specific mutations of the AR gene have been identified in many patients with androgen insensitivity syndromes.
-Most mutations today have been localized in the hormone-binding domain, and to a lesser extent in the DNA-binding domain and the transactivation domain .
-Androgen action via the AR leads to long-term programming effects by implementing stable functional and structural androgen-dependent traits.
-These occur during defined androgen-sensitive time windows of individual ontogenesis.
-Therefore, the AR acts in concert with many other co-factors to induce individual effects within each cell and organ , including the brain.
-(See 'Genetics' below.)
+Specific mutations of the AR gene have been identified in many patients with androgen insensitivity syndromes (AIS).
+Most mutations today have been localized in the hormone-binding domain and, to a lesser extent, in the DNA-binding domain and the transactivation domain .
+Mutations in the 5' untranslated region of the AR gene have also been described, which impair AR function by reducing AR protein levels .

 - Quigley CA, De Bellis A, Marschke KB, et al. Androgen receptor defects: historical, clinical, and molecular perspectives.
 Endocr Rev 1995; 16:271.